curateteaching/digitalpedagogy/announcement.md

 teaching and learning that responds to new digital learning environments, research tools, and socio-cultural contexts, ultimately defining the heterogeneous nature of digital pedagogy.

-*Digital Pedagogy in the Humanities* will consist of approximately 50 keywords that articulate humanities pedagogy with new media, computation, networked environments, and digital culture.
+*Digital Pedagogy in the Humanities* will consist of approximately 50 keywords that articulate humanities pedagogy with digital humanities methods, new media studies, computational research, networked environments, and digital culture.
 Each keyword will have a curator who will briefly introduce a particular term in the context of teaching and learning and then provide ten pedagogical resources, such as syllabi, prompts, exercises, and lesson plans drawn from actual courses, classrooms, and projects across the humanities.
 These resources will be annotated, attributed with metadata, and accompanied by lists of related materials for